GNAR55/lissenote/README.md

 Lissenote is built with a react frontend and a flask backend, and it uses wave2vec for speech recognition.
 The app also makes use of a few APIs, including the Wikipedia API and the Google Translate API, to enhance its functionality and usability.

 This code sample was a winner in the Smart India Hackathon 2022.
-The submitted repository contains the frontend code of Lissenote, which was developed by the team member responsible for this code.
-The backend and model training were handled by other team members.
+The submitted repository contains the frontend code of Lissenote.

 ## Getting Started